Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary: Perturbative Data

 where we identify the points $(x_1,\dots,x_5)$ periodically.
 Two particular correlators will be important for us: The correlation function of five light operators ($G_\phi$), and the five-point function of four light correlators and one Lagrangian ($G_\mathcal{L}$).

-To study these correlators, we will consider two light-like OPEs~\cite{Ferrara:1974nf} between the lightest operators, as depicted at the top of \figref{fig5ptLimits}.
+To study these correlators, we will consider two light-like OPEs~\cite{Ferrara:1974nf} between the lightest operators, as depicted on the right of \figref{fig:overview}.
 The leading behavior under this Lorentzian OPE is controlled by the exchange of leading-twist (twist-two) operators in the OPE decomposition:

-where $C(J)$ are the structure constants of one leading-twist operator with spin $J$ and two lightest scalars operators, while $C_\mathcal{O}(J_1,J_2,\ell)$ are the three point functions of two leading-twist spinning operators and the operator $\mathcal{O}(x)$.
+where $C(J)$ are the structure constants of one leading-twist operator with spin $J$ and two lightest scalars operators, while $C_\mathcal{O}(J_1,J_2,\ell)$ are the three-point functions of two leading-twist spinning operators and the operator $\mathcal{O}(x)$.
 The quantum number $\ell = 0,1,2,\dots,\text{min}(J_1,J_2)$ labels the tensor structures of three-point functions with two spinning operators~\cite{Costa:2011dw}.
-Meanwhile, $\mathcal{F}$ is the theory-independent conformal block worked out in~\cite{Bercini:2020msp} and recalled in~\eqref{eq:LCBlock}.
+Meanwhile, $\mathcal{F}$ is the theory-independent conformal block worked out in~\cite{Bercini:2020msp} and recalled in\arxor{~\eqref{eq:LCBlock}}{ Appendix~A}.

 In principle, using the integrability formalism for spinning operators~\cite{Basso:2015zoa,Bercini:2022gvs}, it is possible to compute the structure constants $C_\phi$ at any order in perturbation theory.
-However, the structure constants $C_\mathcal{L}$ are not on the same integrability footing: Despite some tree-level results~\cite{Eden:2023gso}, it is presently not clear how to systematically consider super-descendants like the Lagrangian in the integrability formalism.
-Using the known integrand~\cite{Eden:2011we} and five-point integrals~\cite{Bercini:2024pya}, we extract perturbative data for the structure constants $C_\mathcal{L}$.
-For their tree-level expression, we find
+However, the structure constants $C_\mathcal{L}$ are not on the same integrability footing: Despite some tree-level results~\cite{Eden:2023gso}, it is presently not clear how to systematically consider superdescendants like the Lagrangian in the integrability formalism.

-The one- and two-loop corrections can be found in the attached \mathematica file.
+In perturbation theory, we can explicitly evaluate the correlator $G_\mathcal{L}$ \cite{Eden:2011we,Bercini:2024pya}, and use it to extract the perturbative data $C_\mathcal{L}$.
+We extracted thousands of OPE coefficients up to two loops, contained in the attached \mathematica file.
 This data could be useful to develop future integrability formulations.
+We were able to identify a pattern and write the tree-level data as

 Since the Lagrangian is exactly marginal, conformal perturbation theory relates the two-point function of two operators with the three-point functions of the two operators and the Lagrangian in a differential equation~\cite{Zamolodchikov:1987ti}.
 For the case of spinning operators this was worked out in~\cite{Sen:2017gfr} to be